Home »News »VHL Notebooks 3/2011:...

 May 25, 2011

-IllustrationIt is generally known that Václav Havel’s grandfather, Vácslav Havel (1861–1921), was an entrepreneur in the building industry and supporter of Czech culture.
-However, it is almost unknown that in his declining years he came one step closer to the role of a creator: He became the author of a book dealing in a very peculiar way with themes at the borderline of religion, science and philosophy.
+It is generally known that Václav Havel’s grandfather, Vácslav Havel (1861–1921), was an entrepreneur in the building industry and supporter of Czech culture.
+It is almost unknown, however, that in his declining years he came one step closer to the role of a creator: he became the author of a book dealing in a very peculiar way with themes at the borderline of religion, science, and philosophy.
 But this author-thinker extension of his personality remained unrevealed until now because he published the work under a pseudonym.

-Vácslav Havel on one hand supported Czech theosophy – Czech Theosophical Society got its seat in the newly built Lucerna, on the other hand he devoted himself also to practical spiritualism.
-And his only book – The Book of Life – is engaged in this very theme.
-He issued the book under the auspices of Czech Theosophical Society in 1920 (in a newly established edition, Manifestations of the Unknown) under the pseudonym of “Atom”.
+Vácslav Havel on one hand supported Czech theosophy – Czech Theosophical Society got its seat in the newly built Lucerna - on the other hand he also devoted himself to practical spiritualism.
+And his only book, The Book of Life, is engaged in this very theme.
+He issued the book under the auspices of Czech Theosophical Society in 1920 (in a newly established edition, Manifestations of the Unknown) under the pseudonym of “Atom.

 Share